Azure/azure-sdk-for-net/sdk/core/Azure.Core/README.md

 - providing a protected parameterless constructor on client types.
 - making service methods virtual.
 - providing APIs for constructing model types returned from virtual service methods.
-To find these factory methods look for types with the _ModelFactory_ suffix, e.g. `ConfigurationClientModelFactory`.
+To find these factory methods look for types with the _ModelFactory_ suffix, e.g. `ConfigurationModelFactory`.

 For example, the ConfigurationClient.Get method can be mocked (with [Moq](https://github.com/moq/moq4)) as follows: